Surface Chemistry, Absorption, Adsorption, Application and Uses

 Absorbable and Absorbent

-Absorbate: Is the substance that is being absorbed. and Absorbent: Is the substance which absorbs
+Absorbate: This is the substance that is being absorbed. and Absorbent: The substance which absorbs

 Adsorption (chemistry) and Type of Adsorption